Constantin Varga: Late career

 In the following three seasons, Varga played in Divizia B for UTA Arad, UM Timișoara and once again Politehnica Timișoara.
 He continued to play in the Romanian lower leagues until his 50s, featuring for teams such as Minerul Moldova Nouă or ASU Politehnica Timișoara.

 International career

-Varga played one friendly game for Romania on 26 August 1992 under coach Cornel Dinu in which he opened the score with a free kick in a 2–0 victory against Mexico.
+Varga played one friendly game for Romania on 26 August 1992 under coach Cornel Dinu in which he opened the scoring with a free kick in a 2–0 victory against Mexico.

 International goals

 Scores and results list Romania's goal tally first.
 "Score" column indicates the score after the player's goal.